Lcm Of 12 And 14

 Q: What if I have more than two numbers?
 How do I find the LCM?

 A: You can extend the prime factorization method or the GCD method to accommodate more than two numbers.
-For the prime factorization method, you consider all prime factors from all numbers and take the highest power of each.
+Think about it: for the prime factorization method, you consider all prime factors from all numbers and take the highest power of each.
 For the GCD method, you can find the LCM iteratively, starting with two numbers and then finding the LCM of the result with the next number, and so on.

 Q: Why is the LCM important?